wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-elastic-pool-guidance.md

 * Maximum DTUs utilized by all databases in the pool.
 * Maximum storage bytes utilized by all databases in the pool.

-For available sizes, see [eDTU and storage limits for elastic database pools and elastic databases](/documentation/articles/sql-database-elastic-pool-reference#edtu-and-storage-limits-for-elastic-pools-and-elastic-databases).
+For available sizes, see [eDTU and storage limits for elastic database pools and elastic databases](/documentation/articles/sql-database-elastic-pool-reference/#edtu-and-storage-limits-for-elastic-pools-and-elastic-databases).

 ### Use Service Tier Advisor (STA) and Dynamic Management Views (DMVs) for sizing recommendations

 STA and DMVs provide different tooling options and capabilities for sizing an elastic database pool.
 Regardless of the tooling option used, the sizing estimate should only be used for initial assessment and creation of elastic database pools.
 Once a pool is created, its resource usage should be accurately monitored and the performance settings of the pool adjusted up and down as needed.

-**STA**<br>STA is a built-in tool in [the portal](https://manage.windowsazure.cn) that automatically evaluates historical resource utilization of databases in an existing SQL Database server and recommends an appropriate elastic database pool configuration.
-For details, see [Elastic database pool pricing tier recommendations](/documentation/articles/sql-database-elastic-pool-portal#elastic-database-pool-pricing-tier-recommendations).
+**STA**<br>STA is a built-in tool in [the Azure Management Portal](https://manage.windowsazure.cn) that automatically evaluates historical resource utilization of databases in an existing SQL Database server and recommends an appropriate elastic database pool configuration.
+For details, see [Elastic database pool pricing tier recommendations](/documentation/articles/sql-database-elastic-pool-portal/#elastic-database-pool-pricing-tier-recommendations).

 **DMV sizing tool**<br>DMV sizing tool is provided as a PowerShell script and enables customizing the sizing estimates of an elastic database pool for existing databases in a server.